Identifying the lights position in photometric stereo under unknown lighting: Photometric stereo with known lighting

 Following \cite{mecca2013}, we obtain for $t=1$

 and we substitute this expression in the equations corresponding to $t=2,\ldots,q$, to obtain

 This shows that the minimal number of images for the problem to be well-posed is 2.
 Nevertheless, if $q=2$ the solution may not exist for particular light orientations.
-Considering $q>2$ leads to a least-squares approach, that may be effective in the presence of experimental data sets in order to perform a noise reduction, without making data acquisition significantly harder.
-In any case, knowing accurately the light positions $\bell_t$ is a strong requirement.
+Considering $q>2$ leads to a least-squares approach, that may be effective to reduce the influence of noise in experimental data sets, without making data acquisition significantly harder.
+In any case, knowing accurately the lights position $\bell_t$ is a strong requirement.

 After $u(x,y)$ is computed, the albedo is given by

 Conditions for the existence of solutions are discussed in \cite{kozera1991}, and in \cite{mecca2013} the problem is studied under more realistic assumptions; see also \cite{stocchino15}.